 3. From Volunteer to Full License.
 A licensee holding a volunteer license may apply to the Board for a change of license status from a Volunteer license to a full license.
 The licensee shall complete an application for a full license and pay the difference between the volunteer license application fee and the full license application fee.

 (12) Administrative License.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold an administrative license to practice medicine.
 In order to qualify for an administrative license, an applicant shall satisfy the educational and postgraduate training requirements for a full license as set forth in at 243 CMR 2.02(1), except for 243 CMR 2.02(1)(g), (l) and (m) and the following requirements:

 (a) General.
 The Board may issue an administrative license to an applicant whose primary responsibilities are those of an administrative or academic nature; such as professional managerial, administrative, or supervisory activities related to the practice of medicine or the delivery of health care services or medical research, the practice of investigative medicine or the administration of health insurance organizations.
 The Administrative License status is chosen voluntarily by the applicant, and the Board shall not involuntarily impose this license status on an applicant or licensee.
 An administrative license does not include the authority to diagnose or treat patients, issue prescriptions for drugs or controlled substances, delegate medical acts or prescriptive authority, or issue opinions regarding medical necessity.